SeaDve/Delineate/.github/ISSUE_TEMPLATE/feature_request.md

 **Feature summary**

 <!--
-Describe what you would like to be able to do with Dagger that you currently cannot do.
+Describe what you would like to be able to do with Delineate that you currently cannot do.
 -->

 **How would you like it to work**

 <!--
-If you can think of a way Dagger might be able to do this, let us know here.
+If you can think of a way Delineate might be able to do this, let us know here.
 -->